Former Carlyle executive Glenn Youngkin joins race for Virginia governor

 Concerns about Chase's prospects — and Youngkin's — fed into a bitter debate over the past seven weeks about whether the party should pick its nominee at a convention, open only to party-nominated delegates, or a primary, open to all voters.
 Some favoring a convention feared that Chase could win a crowded primary with a plurality of the vote; a convention win, by contrast, requires 50 percent plus one.

 But other pro-convention members were Snyder supporters who feared a primary because Youngkin, with his hundreds of millions of dollars, could outspend Snyder, a social media pioneer who is worth tens of millions.
 Expensive TV advertising is critical to swaying voters in primaries, making those contests more costly than conventions, which are won by drumming up grass-roots support.
-After three marathon meetings, the party voted Saturday to stick with its plan to hold a primary.
+After three marathon meetings, the party voted Saturday to stick with its plan to hold a convention.

-Note: Correction: An earlier version of this article incorrectly reported that Virginia Republicans will choose their gubernatorial nominee in a primary.
-They will do so in a convention.